How long can breastmilk sit out? Can you reuse milk that your baby doesn’t drink? What about re-freezing? Can you do that?

 How Long Can I store Breastmilk in the Fridge?

-Again, when we are looking at the people who know their sh*t, we get slightly different answers about breastmilk storage.
+Again, when we are looking to authoritative sources we get slightly different answers about breastmilk storage.

 Regardless, they all agree that you should move it to the freezer within 3 days if you don’t plan on using it.